Township Business Ideas and Opportunities [UPDATED]

 3. Kasi mini-complexes

-Rental accommodation in the township is evolving to the accommodate the young, working class looking for the privacy and amenities that complexes in urban areas offer, without leaving the township.
+Rental accommodation in the township is evolving to accommodate the young, working class looking for the privacy and amenities that complexes in urban areas offer, without leaving the township.

-These complexes typically take the form of simple bachelor or one bedroom apartments (usually no more than 20 units) in a gated property, and some are even equipped with Wifi.
+These complexes typically take the form of simple bachelor or one-bedroom apartments (usually no more than 20 units) in a gated property, and some are even equipped with Wifi.

 The demand is being driven by cheaper rent prices (as compared to urban areas), as well as convenience.
 We are likely to see more growth in Kasi mini complex mostly around townships not far from areas such as Soweto and Tembisa.